 Please read it BEFORE you move to Costa Rica.

 I am one of those who moved to paradise and I was only 25 years old when I did.
 At 25 you adjust a lot easier and you hit those culture bumps a lot softer than you do at 55 or at 70 years old.

 Most of these stories are funny when you read them.
 But many are not so funny at all when they happen to you.
 And that is what we are trying to do at GoDutch Realty: get you ready for that huge step in life, your retirement in the tropics, and make those bumps as soft as we can.

 At GoDutch Realty, we all understand where the difficulties are.
 We try to teach you how to deal with them before you move to Costa Rica, not after the fact and when you’re ready to throw in the towel and move back.
 Of course, we are all about selling you this lovely property in Costa Rica that you have been dreaming about all your life.
 But that’s the easy part and the one that puts food on our table.

 I DO want to remind our readers that we DO appreciate any referrals you can send us.
 I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica.
+Please remember the GoDutch Realty agents when you talk about your home here.
 Maybe you know someone who wants to purchase one, we appreciate it.
 Tell them to contact us here.